Undergraduate participation

 • Does the proportion of undergraduate higher education students with disability vary by remoteness?

 The data in the graph and the table below show the proportion of undergraduate higher education students with disability (aged 15 and over), grouped by remoteness.
-In 2021, in inner regional areas, 11% of undergraduate higher education students had disability, compared with 8.3% in very remote areas.
+In 2023, 14% of undergraduate higher education students in inner regional areas had disability, compared with 11% in both remote areas and very remote areas.

 Source: Higher Education Statistics Collection (HESC) | Data source overview